loganhartford/cheat_meals/README.md

 ## Overview

 CheatScore is a Python application that helps users find nearby fast food meals based on their location and craving level.
-The app utilizes the Google Places API to retrieve restaurant data and a local dataset for meal nutrition information.
+The app utilizes the Google Places API to retrieve nearby restaurant data and a local dataset for meal nutrition information.
 It allows users to input their location, set a search radius, and quantify their craving level on a scale of 1 to 10.

 The app provides users with a list of meal options from the selected restaurants, displaying them as cards with basic information.
 Users can click on a card to view detailed nutrition information, including caloric spread, caloric density, and a comparison of actual values to daily recommended values for various nutrients.

 Additionally, the app provides a convenient button to open directions to the restaurant location using Google Maps.

-## Features

-- Location input: Users can enter their location in the form of an address.
-- Radius selection: Users can set a search radius to find fast food restaurants within a specific distance from their location.
-- Craving score: Users can quantify their craving level on a scale of 1 to 10, which helps in finding appropriate meal options.
-- Restaurant search: The app uses the Google Places API to find fast food restaurants near the user's location.
-- Meal options: The app displays a list of meal options from the selected restaurants as cards, showing basic nutrition information.
-- Detailed nutrition information: Users can click on a card to view detailed nutrition information for a specific meal, including caloric spread, caloric density, and a comparison of actual values to daily recommended values for various nutrients.
-- Directions: The app provides a button to open directions to the restaurant location using Google Maps.

 ## Demo